cfu288/CellNeuro/Notes.md

+* 2 types of ganglion cells (in primates):
+  * **p Cells** - small receptive fields, high spacial resolution, color sensitive. info from fovea
+  * **m Cells** - Large receptive fields, sensitive to contrast, sensitive to movement not color.
+Not fovea
+  * P cells get info from fovea, m cells from other parts of the retina
 * **Brain and the Lateral Geniculate**
   * projections from retina cross the midline at the optic chiasm
     * (most of) right eye axons to left side of brain in primates, all axons in others